August 17, 2017

 I have been conducting Krav Maga seminars around the world for many years.
 Before that I was an educator for the Tagar Zionist movement, speaking to college students all over the USA, Canada and Israel.
 Before that I was a student, spending years in universities and Rabbinical academies.
 I have been able to learn a thing or two about how much people/students can absorb during a seminar.
 Usually it is not very much.

-In general people tend to overestimate how much they can retain and be over confident in their own abilities to reproduce information.
-When I attended Karate College in Virginia I kept careful notes of every class I attended, accompanied by detailed photographs.
+In general people tend to overestimate how much they can retain, and they are overconfident in their own abilities to reproduce information.
+When I attended Karate College in Virginia, I kept careful notes of every class I attended, accompanied by detailed photographs.
 Others did not.
 At the end of the session I would ask others how much they retained.
 Usually the answers were; "Not much, but it was great fun!"

 One person who truly gets my message is my friend/student/colleague/Consultant Hal Herndon, and here he is in his own very wise words...